-- Ridership on SWT reached its highest level ever in 2016.
-New service, special events services to the Ryder Cup and State Fair, a new station, and the agency's marketing efforts are all responsible for the increase. - SWT continues to increase its business outreach efforts through its founding of the Carver County Transportation Management Association (TMA).
+- Ridership increased by 0.6% when adjusted for the Ryder Cup event in 2016. - 2017 was the second full year of operations for SW Prime which is a nationally recognized first of its kind on-demand curb to curb service within the SW service area.
+The ridership increased from 53,531 in 2016 to 74,531 in 2017, an increase of 39%. - SWT continues to look at new service options including partnerships with private ondemand rideshare services to supplement SW Prime, weekend services, new special event services, expanded reverse commute services, and expansion of service into new areas. - SWT service was extended to the City of Carver beginning in January 2015 under a grant agreement that continues through 2019. - SWT continues to increase its business outreach efforts through its marketing efforts and founding of the Carver County Transportation Management Association (TMA).
 The TMA will serve to help SWT greater tailor its services to meet the staffing needs of local businesses within the SWT service area. - Wi-Fi service is available on all of SWT's buses.
 SWT is the first transit agency in the state and one of the first in the country to offer Wi-Fi on all buses.
+In addition, free Wi-Fi is available at all four of SWT's major Park & Ride locations. - SWT worked through a Memo of Understanding with the Metropolitan Council which will provide guaranteed service and local control once the Light Rail (LRT) is operating in Eden Prairie.

+ECONOMIC CONDITIONS AND OUTLOOK (CONTINUED)

+Major Initiatives (Continued)

-In addition, free Wi-Fi is available at all four of SWT's major Park & Ride locations. - 2016 was the first full year of operations for SW Prime which is a nationally recognized first of its kind on-demand curb to curb service within the SW service area. - SWT continues to look at new service options including partnerships with private on-demand rideshare services to supplement SW Prime, weekend services, new special event services, expanded reverse commute services, and expansion of service into new areas. - SWT worked through a Memo of Understanding with the Metropolitan Council which will provide guaranteed service and local control once the Light Rail (LRT) is operating in Eden Prairie. - SWT has started plans to move the administrative operation from SW Station to its Eden Prairie garage under the terms of the sale of the SW Station for the SouthWest Light Rail project expected to begin later in 2017. - An additional five new cutaways have been added to the SW Prime service fleet in 2016. - SWT service was extended to the City of Carver beginning in January 2015 under a grant agreement that continues through 2017. - SW Perks is a program designed to reward riders for using SWT service, as well as encourage referrals, to increase ridership.
+- SWT has started plans to move the administrative operation from SW Station to its Eden Prairie garage under the terms of the sale of the SW Station for the SouthWest Light Rail project expected to begin later in 2018.
+The expenditures will be accounted for in SWS Relocation Capital Projects Fund. - SW Perks is a program designed to reward riders for using SWT service, as well as encourage referrals, to increase ridership.